 Although many women may have an interest in computer science careers, less than half of computer science students are women.
 According to statistics from the National Center for Women and Information Technology (NCWIT), 20% of computer science students who graduated with a bachelor’s degree in 2018 were women.
 Additionally, 21% of computer science students who graduated with a Ph.D. were women.

 Often, when women are asked to give self-assessment, they give themselves, on average, a lower score than their employer would.
-Studies have shown women hold themselves back, especially in the workplace, even though they are just as competent as male employees.
+Studies have shown women hold themselves back, especially in the workplace, even though they are just as competent, if not more than, male employees.
 Also, women tend not to apply for promotion unless they meet 100% of the requirements.

 Women and companies can help counter the confidence gap by creating networks of like-minded individuals, such as female-oriented organizations and mentorships.
 These relationships can help women grow more confident in themselves and their industries, as well as the ability to ask for career advice.